 The main goal of the Silence Hate project is to combat and prevent online hate speech against migrants and refugees by developing a new, alternative and counter-narrative approach on the issue.
 The most effective way to tackle hatred is through education and debate, involving both the world of journalism and schools.

-In this section, we present the media products of the participants at the Media Camp held in London last April.
+In this section, we present the media products of the participants at the Media Camp held in London in April 2018.

 The Undocumented.
 A voice to the voiceless: a series of podcasts produced by Greek journalists that gives a voice to migrants facing hate speech and discrimination.